fromzeroedu/from-flask-to-quart-course/manuscript/3_Introduction_to_Quart.md

 ## Installing Quart and Hello World <!-- 3.2 -->

 In this lesson we're going to install Quart.
 Make sure you have at least Python 3.7 installed.
-If you don't, you can go ahead and check my video on how to do that for [Windows](https://youtu.be/NlTQcfaRmds) or [Mac](https://youtu.be/p4gz9Y78ECs).

 Next, we're going to install the Poetry package manager.
 Poetry allows us to handle package management for our Python applications and replaces the previous `virtualenv` workflow.
 It's better than using a `requirements.txt` because it tracks package dependencies in more detail, avoiding the issues we had sometimes where package upgrades would break our application.